MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/walkthrough-blazor-webassembly-single-tenant.md

 In Visual Studio, press F5 to launch the app with the code changes.

 1. Before logging in, navigate to **Fetch Accounts**.
 You should expect to see the failure notification.
-1. Log-in as a user who has access to the Dataverse data.
+1. Sign in as a user who has access to the Dataverse data.

    > [!NOTE]
-   > If you did not grant admin consent in [Step 3: Grant API permissions](#step-3-grant-api-permissions), users can expect to see a dialog like this:
+   > Users can expect to see a dialog like this the first time they log in:
    >
    > :::image type="content" source="media/blazor-webassembly-walkthrough-request-consent-dialog.png" alt-text="The dialog to prompt the user to grant consent to the application.":::
    >